GDPR

 • Work with you (and within our legal requirements) to erase any data you don’t think we should have

-We also have a responsibility to protect your data to the best of our ability.
+We also have a GDPR responsibility to protect your data to the best of our ability.
 To ensure this, we…

 • Follow best industry and development guidelines for all systems and servers